-Cyr, Dolan
+Dolan Cyr

 Dolan Cyr is a multi-disciplinary artist based in St. Paul, Minnesota.
 Cyr studied Studio Arts with a concentration in Philosophy and Literature at the University of Notre Dame, and has been working as a full time visual and social practice artist since 2010.